 In order to have a dram shop case, you first need to identify who the bar is.

-In most personal injury or wrongful death cases, it’s obvious who the negligent defendant is.
-An attorney simply obtains the defendant’s name from the police report, or the client tells us who the wrongdoer was, and we sue them.
+In most personal injury or wrongful death cases, it's not terribly difficult to determine the negligent defendant's identity.
+We simply obtain the defendant's name from the police report, or the client tells us who the wrongdoer was, and we sue them.

-But the sad reality of first-party dram shop cases is most of them involve a recipient of alcohol who was over-served to such an extent that they got into a bad accident and died; usually a single-vehicle accident.
-The family members left behind often know that their now-deceased loved one was drinking at a bar, and the toxicology results show that they were grossly over-served, but the family usually does not know what bar the victim was drinking at.
+But the sad reality is that most first-party dram shop cases involve a recipient of alcohol who was over-served to such an extent that they got into a bad accident and died, usually in a single-vehicle accident.
+The family members left behind often know that their now-deceased loved one was drinking at a bar, and the toxicology results indicate that they were grossly over-served somewhere, but the family usually does not know exactly what bar the victim was drinking at.

-Obviously, this presents something of a dilemma, so the very first step in many dram shop cases is to identify who the defendant bar even is.
-Below, we’ll discuss the methods our attorneys typically use to identify which bar or restaurant served the victim to the extent that they then hurt or killed themselves in a drunken driving accident.
+Obviously, this presents something of a dilemma, so the very first step in many dram shop cases is to identifying the negligent bar that over-served our client.
+Below, we'll discuss the methods our attorneys typically use to identify which bar or restaurant over served the victim to such an extent that they then hurt or killed themselves in a drunken driving accident.

 Questions answered on this page: